 The International Day of the Girl Child focuses attention on the need to address the challenges girls face and to promote girls’ empowerment and the fulfilment of their human rights." ~ Source

 Countries around the world have awareness campaigns for #16days: begins on the International Day for the Elimination of Violence against Women on November 25 and end on International Human Rights Day on December 10.
 These campaigns are inspired by the UN Women's #OrangeTheWorld campaign.
-In 2017 and 2018, Canada's theme for the 16 Days has been #MyActionsMatter.
+Canada's 2019 theme for the 16 Days is #OurActionsMatter.

 December 6: Canada's National Day of Remembrance and Action on Violence Against Women | #december6